printdeal/printdeal-api-rst-docs/docs/Migrating_from_v1_to_v2.rst

 Migrating from v1 to v2
 =======================

-This new minor version brings with it a number of new features and a few incompatibilities that should be tested before switching to the newer versions in production environments.
+This major version brings a number of new features and a few incompatibilities that should be tested before switching to the newer versions in production environments.

 ***********************